 Young Scholars Program – Individual Research Project

-I have been involved with Young Scholars Program (YSP) from Department of Biological Science since 2007 and sponsored Individual Research Projects (IRP) each year (except for 2012).
+I have been involved with Young Scholars Program (YSP) from Department of Biological Science since 2007 and sponsored Individual Research Projects (IRP) each year (except for 2012, 2017, and 2019).
 The projects I sponsor are the ones that can be completed in six weeks (the duration of the program) and sometimes continuation of or analysis of a different aspect of a project from previous year.
 My projects are prepared by keeping in mind the following points:

 - Duration of the program: 5+1 weeks (with final week for preparation and presentation)